-As I said that front load washers use direct drive technology.
+Most front load washers use direct drive technology.
 What that means is that the front load washer has fewer mechanical moving parts as the motor is directly attached to the pulsator shaft.
 When there are fewer mechanical parts, there will be less noise and vibration.

 On the other hand, most of the top-loading washers still use belt drive technology.
 Due to that, there are more vibrations and noise.
 However, a few top-loading washing machines with direct drive technology produce less noise, but those are very costly.

 Wash Cycle Time

 The spindle’s speed plays a vital role in the washing machine.
 The higher this speed, the better the machine will be, and the faster it will clean clothes.

 This speed is usually measured in RPM (Rotations Per Minute).
 Usually, front load washers come with higher RPM spindle speeds.
 So you will get a better wash with considerably less cycle time.

 Top load washers use an agitator that uses the friction between clothes and the agitator to wash clothes.

 Due to that, there is a high chance that delicate clothes may get damaged while washing in a top-loading washer.

 On the other hand, front-loading washers use a pulsator, and there is no friction between the clothes and the pulsator during the wash.
 Due to that, delicate clothes won’t get damaged in the front load washer.
 So if you care about clothes, then front-loading washers are the best.